 Homeless Sponsorships in the Community

 Each month, every Royal Life Centers facility sponsors two homeless individuals for scholarships.
-This includes detox, 30 day treatment, and 9-week aftercare.
+This includes detox, 2-week or 28-day inpatient treatment, and 12-week aftercare.
 Substance abuse is a major problem among the homeless population, who has little to no access to treatment.
 For example, one study conducted by the Department of Housing and Urban Development found that almost half of the population that lives in homeless shelters or on the streets suffers from chronic substance abuse.
-We believe that everyone, regardless of their financial situation or social standing, deserves help for substance abuse; and we are devoted to providing the finest detox, inpatient and outpatient programs to everyone who needs it.
+We believe that everyone, regardless of their financial situation or social standing, deserves help for substance abuse; and we are devoted to providing the finest detox, inpatient, and outpatient programs to everyone who needs it.